sern-handler/website/blog/2022-12-13-mdx-blog-post.md

 <br/>
 <img src="https://cdn.discordapp.com/attachments/820348341358952550/1052623728489550015/image.png" />

+CommandPlugin<T> and EventPlugin<T> typings have also been static'ified, transformed from types to interfaces
 ## Breaking Changes
 All deprecation warnings from previous versions have taken effect, and are removed in 2.0.